Load-in & load-out

-The new power station at Burullus was one of three being built which, together, would boost Egypt’s power supply by a massive 50%.
+The new power station at Burullus was one of three being built that, together, would boost Egypt’s power supply by a massive 50%.
 But it was a 116 km journey from the closest seaport to the project site and there was no way the roads and bridges along the way would cope with the weight of eight enormous gas turbines and hundreds of other oversized components.
 Going overland simply wasn’t an option.
 So Mammoet turned its attention to the sea route instead

-This involved reinforcing 150 meters of quayside, dredging the port basin to make it deep enough for incoming vessels and widening the port entrance so ships up to 100 meters long could maneuver.
-Crucially, the Mammoet Terminal Crane (MTC-15), specifically designed for situations like these, was deployed.
+This involved reinforcing 150 meters of quayside, dredging the port basin to make it deep enough for incoming vessels, and widening the port entrance so ships up to 100 meters long could maneuver.
+Crucially, the Mammoet Terminal Crane (MTC15), specifically designed for situations like these, was deployed.
 Conveniently transported in containers, it was quickly assembled to effectively turn the small fishing port into a viable heavy-lift terminal.

-Around 50 shallow draft vessels brought the gas turbines, generators, transformers and boiler modules to the port.
-The MTC-15 loaded each one onto trailers which took them on to the project site.
+Around 50 shallow draft vessels brought the gas turbines, generators, transformers, and boiler modules to the port.
+The MTC-15 loaded each one onto trailers, which took them onto the project site.
 After unloading, Mammoet also carried out the installation of the key components.

 Mammoet’s solution cut the distance to the project site by 100 km.
-This slashed the time needed to get the components there and meant the power station could be brought on line on time.
+This slashed the time needed to get the components there and meant the power station could be brought online on time.
 Now the Egyptian economy is benefitting from a huge boost to its energy capacity – all thanks to some out-of-the-box thinking and a very special heavy-lift crane.